 - Damage resulting from installation of parts other than genuine BOMBARDIER parts. - Damage caused by failure to provide proper maintenance as detailed in the Operator Manual supplied with each SKI-DOO snowmobile.
 The labour, parts and lubricants cost of all maintenance services, including tune-ups and adjustments will be charged to the owner. - Damage resulting from improper servicing or adjustment of the drive pulley assembly.
-The drive pulley assembly is factory sealed, and can only be serviced by an authorized SKI-DOO dealer. - Damage resulting from operation of the snowmobile on surfaces other than snow. - Damage resulting from accident, fire or other casualty, misuse, abuse or neglect.
+The drive pulley assembly is factory sealed, and can only be serviced by an authorized SKI-DOO dealer. - Vehicles used for racing purposes. - Vehicle used for rental purpose or other business purposes. - All optional accessories installed on the vehicle.
+(The normal warranty policy for parts and accessories, if any, applies). - Damage resulting from operation of the snowmobile on surfaces other than snow.

-- Damage resulting from modification to the snowmobile not approved in writing by BOMBARDIER. - Losses incurred by the snowmobile owner other than parts and labour, such as, but not limited to, transportation, towing, telephone calls, taxis, or any incidental or consequential damages.
+- Damage resulting from accident, fire or other casualty, misuse, abuse or neglect. - Damage resulting from modification to the snowmobile not approved in writing by BOMBARDIER. - Losses incurred by the snowmobile owner other than parts and labour, such as, but not limited to, transportation, towing, telephone calls, taxis, or any other incidental or consequential damages.

-Some states do not allow the exclusion or limitation of incidental or consequential damages, so the above limitation or exclusion may not apply.
+Some states or provinces do not allow the exclusion or limitation of incidental or consequential damages, so the above limitation or exclusion may not apply.